DDGs Lassen and Delbert Black Arrive to Fort Lauderdale for Fleet Week

 |0

-This work, DDGs Lassen and Delbert Black Arrive to Fort Lauderdale for Fleet Week, by Jay Cope, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DDGs Lassen and Delbert Black Arrive to Fort Lauderdale for Fleet Week [Image 3 of 3], by Jay Cope, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-DDGs Lassen and Delbert Black Arrive to Fort Lauderdale for Fleet Week

 LEAVE A COMMENT